 EEPROM (Electronically Erasable Programmable Read Only Memory): The memory that stores the data logger operating system and user programs.

 Emitter: A device (LED, tungsten lamp, laser diode, or IRED) that radiates energy when excited by an electrical current.

 Engineering Units: Units that explicitly describe phenomena, as opposed to the data logger measurement units of millivolts or counts.

 ESD (electrostatic discharge): Sudden flow of electricity between two objects caused by contact, an electrical short, or dielectric breakdown.

 ESS (Environmental Sensor Station): A station used in road weather applications

 Ethernet: A communication system that connects computers into a high-speed network.
 Often, the Ethernet is used for Local Area Networks (LANs) because it can network many types of computers and is not proprietary.
-To communicate in an Ethernet network, most Campbell Scientific dataloggers use an interface (see www.campbellsci.com/internet-ip-networks).
-Our CR9000X dataloggers have an onboard 10baseT/100baseT Ethernet connector, and therefore an interface is not required.
+To communicate in an Ethernet network, most Campbell Scientific data loggers use an interface (see www.campbellsci.com/ethernet-communications).
+Our CR9000X data loggers have an onboard 10baseT/100baseT Ethernet connector, and therefore an interface is not required.

 ETo: Notation for potential evapotranspiration.